Cityscape Painting Through Zoom

 If you do all of the legwork, you’ll be free to paint with reckless abandon or just sit back and watch while it paints itself.
 When you run into trouble, I’ll be there.

 I will start each class with a lecture, followed by a demo and individual feedback and critiques.
 Each lecture and demo will be recorded so that if you miss a class or the meeting time doesn't work, you will be able to watch and take part in the class on your own time.
 I will give those students email feedback during the week.

 I will give short homework assignments and since there are no grades, it's obviously up to you to decide how much time you have to spend on homework outside of class.

 You are free to work in the medium of your choosing.
 You will definitely need a sketchbook and pencil.
 Click here for my suggested supply list for painting in oil.

 You will not know the dimensions of the canvas you're going to paint on until we have gone over your references and thumbnails, so wait until the second or third week of class to purchase or build a canvas or panel on which to do the final painting.

-Registration opens in late March.
+Registration opens in April.
 I will announce the opening on Instagram, Facebook and my newsletter.
 If you email ahead of time, I'll include you on a pre-registration email inviting you to register before I open it up to the public.